matthew-macgregor/nuwen-mingw-distro/README.md

 # MinGW Distro: [nuwen.net/mingw.html](https://nuwen.net/mingw.html)

+Update 5/5/2022:

+- More detailed instructions added by Matthew MacGregor.
+See [Readme detailed](./README_detailed.md).

 Here are the build scripts for my MinGW distro.

 You'll need to run them in MSYS2, which you can set up without an installer: